 After spending the night in the hospital on an antibacterial drip, 75-year-old Behar was informed by the hospital staff that these type of incidents have become the norm.
 “Apparently, there is a syndrome called avocado hand,” she continued.
 “It’s real!
 The doctor said, ‘We get this all the time.’
 And bagels also.
 Any time you’re holding the item and you cut it, you can get this.”

 OK, so none of this is a reason to quit eating avocados.
 Not only are they unbelievably delicious, but they boast a bevy of health benefits: Avocados can help prevent heart disease, improve blood cell and nerve function and are packed with loads of protein, omega-3s and many other necessary vitamins and minerals.

 So instead of just winging it when you decide to cut into one, Dr. Taz offers a simple — and, more importantly, safe — method.
 “The key is using a cutting board,” she explains.
 When the avocado is in a stable position, cut it in half.
 “Then, simply peel and de-pit it.”
 Nothing to it, right?

 So the next time you are craving some avocado toast, please let these “avocado hand” horror stories serve as inspiration to use a little patience when cutting into your beloved bumpy green treasure — it could save you a trip to the emergency room!

 What Do YOU Think?

 Are you surprised “avocado hand” is so common?
 How do you cut avocados?
-Have you ever sustained injuries yourself?
+Have you ever sustained any kitchen injuries?
 Let us know in the comments!